Parker Street Bridge

 Parker Street Bridge, built 100 years ago, can be viewed from its' partner bridge, the Main Street Liftbridge.

-William Russell Davis, Chief Designer and Inspector for Bridges, in NYS is credited with designing the bridge.
+William Russell Davis, Chief Designer and Inspector for Bridges, in NYS, is credited with designing the bridge.
 The Lackawanna Bridge Company from Buffalo NY fabricated the steel superstructure and related parts, while H. S. Kerbaugh, Inc. built the concrete substructures as well as the approaches.
-It is thought that once the substructure work was ready that Lackawanna erected the trusses, floor beams, stringers, and then Kerbaugh or a subcontractor finished it.
+It is thought that once the substructure work was ready, that Lackawanna erected the trusses, floor beams and stringers, and then Kerbaugh or a subcontractor finished it.

-The bridge originally had wood railings and wood planks on the road.
-These were most likely replaced with steel in the 50s.
-Maintenance and upgrades to the bridge were done in the 80s, 90s and in '02.
+The bridge originally had wood railings and wood planks.
+These were most likely replaced with steel in the 50's.
+Maintenance and upgrades to the bridge were done in the 80's, 90's and in 2002.

-The height of the bridge is 11 feet, 6 & 1/4 inches.
+The height of the bridge is 11 feet, 6.25 inches.
 The overall length is approximately 120 feet.
-The bridge length is 100 feet 3 inches, center to center of trusses is 19 feet 6 inches.
-From inside to inside of wheel guard is 16 feet 8 inches.
-The walkway is 6 feet 8 inches.
+The bridge length is 100 feet 3 inches, and center to center of the trusses is 19 feet 6 inches.
+From inside to inside of the wheel guard is 16 feet 8 inches.
+The walkway is 6 feet 8 inches wide.

 Some did this but once, to prove their "image" was safe, if not enhanced.
-It was a Fairport ritual; along with "cow-tipping" at the "smelly/stinky farm" and was repeated each year by yet another group of teens.
-Along with the jumping came the tales of someone diving into the carcass of a dead cow or horse.
-This part of the story is unproven at best." as told, by Bill Barry.
+It was a Fairport ritual, along with "cow-tipping" at the "smelly/stinky farm", and was repeated each year by yet another group of teens.
+Along with the jumping, came the tales of someone diving into the carcass of a dead cow or horse.
+This part of the story is unproven at best.

 The Designer & Contractor

-William Russell Davis, Chief Designer and Inspector for Bridges -- designed the bridge while working for NYS.
-He went into private practice/consulting and in about 1919.
-He was part of a three-man firm that submitted plans for the San Francisco Oakland Bay Bridge.
+William Russell Davis, Chief Designer and Inspector for Bridges, designed the bridge while working for NYS.
+He went into private practice and consulting and in about 1919.
+He was part of a three man firm that submitted plans for the San Francisco Oakland Bay Bridge.
 Davis was also a consulting designer for the Peace Bridge.